-Bergen Global is hosting a seminar exploring new directions in migration policies in Sudan on Wednesday 20 October 2021 from 10.00-11.30AM.
+On 20 October 2021, Bergen Global hosted a seminar exploring new directions in migration policies in Sudan.

-In this webinar, the speakers will address the increasing pressures for Sudan to both take in refugees, such as Ethiopians from Tigray, and prevent onwards migration through national policies such as work permits and business restrictions, EU-driven policies, and other multilateral incentives such as the Khartoum Process.
+In this seminar, speakers addressed the increasing pressures for Sudan to both take in refugees, such as Ethiopians from Tigray, and prevent onwards migration through national policies such as work permits and business restrictions, EU-driven policies, and other multilateral incentives such as the Khartoum Process.

 - Prof. Munzoul Assal is a Professor of Social Anthropology and Dean of Scientific Research at the Univ. of Khartoum.
 He has been a long-standing researcher on refugees, migration and border issues in Sudan.